-- Going to the local naval clinic and asked to volunteer
+- Going to the local naval clinic and asking to volunteer

 - Talking to an advisor at his university and a dermatologist friend

-His advice to those who are surrounded by people who doubt their ability:
+Matt’s advice to those who are surrounded by people doubting them:

-- An element to prove them wrong but not from a place of revenge
+- Finding an element of proving them wrong, but not from a place of revenge

-- Taking the good part of negativity on-board and try to see if there is any truth in that
+- Taking the good part of negativity on-board, and trying to see if there is any truth in it

 - Collaboration, not competition: Started making more friends and communicating with the community and realizing he’s not really behind and he just needed to keep working hard

-- What he thought was the easiest: time management (his military experience helped him a lot!)
+- What he thought was easiest: time management (his military experience helped him a lot!)

 - Showing and not telling